Interchange fees explained

 Businesses that operate internationally should be aware of additional foreign exchange charges when collecting payments from overseas customers.
 Some payment processors charge upwards of 2% per transaction for currency conversion.

 Airwallex was designed to help merchants eliminate these fees.
 Plug Airwallex into your eCommerce store and enjoy a more cost-effective multi-currency checkout.
-Collect multiple currencies directly into your multi-currency account without being subject to currency conversions, and save a significant amount on each international transaction.
+With an Airwallex global account, you can collect multiple currencies directly into your multi-currency account without being subject to currency conversions, and save a significant amount on each international transaction.

 Can interchange fees be negotiated?